The Evolution of Digital identity

 The evolution of digital identity shows a trend towards decentralization combined with efforts to empower identity owners and put them entirely in charge of both access and management of their own identities.
 Federated and user-centric approaches have fallen short of this latter goal.
 Here, BCT could make a big difference, although not necessarily using a distributed system, particularly for foundational identity.

 Note that the blockchain or distributed ledger is not used to store such information.
-What is recorded are the events that one person has been part of and which have demanded use of its unique digital identity – a public key which is validated by the user’s own private key.
+What is recorded are the events that one person has been part of and which have demanded the use of its unique digital identity – a public key that is validated by the user’s own private key.